Sheel-Advisory-Services/sheel-advisory/README.md

 Professional owner representative services for BC's public sector - providing project and risk management expertise to municipalities, regional districts, school districts, and non-profits.

+## Copyright & License

+© 2025 Sheel Advisory Services.
+All rights reserved.

+This repository contains proprietary code for the Sheel Advisory Services website.
+The code is made publicly available for transparency and portfolio purposes only.
+Viewing and reviewing the code is permitted, but **copying, modification, distribution, or commercial use is strictly prohibited** without explicit written permission from Sheel Advisory Services.

+For inquiries regarding code use or licensing, please contact us through [sheeladvisory.ca](https://sheeladvisory.ca).

+---

 ## Tech Stack

 - **Framework:** Next.js 15 (App Router)